Tordsg/Xcitr/modules-exciter/README.md

     <img width="600" src="/uploads/548e2b32f5db287f9e176ceeaca0657a/gå_swiping.png">
 </div>

-9. To view and edit your profile you press the top right icon with your chosen avatar, or default profile silhouette if you haven´t chosen one yet.
+9. To view and edit your profile you press the top right icon with your chosen avatar, or default profile silhouette if you have not chosen one yet.

 <div align="center">
     <img width="600" src="/uploads/a0b0bad6fa510762ca618072e3da9893/gå_profil.png">